nestybox/sysbox/docs/user-guide/install-package.md

 If you are installing Sysbox on a Kubernetes cluster, use the [sysbox-deploy-k8s](install-k8s.md) daemonset instead.

-If you want to build and install Sysbox from source (e.g., to get the latest upstream code or because there is no Sysbox package for your Linux distro), see the [Sysbox developer's guide](../developers-guide/README.md).
+And if you need to build and install Sysbox from source (e.g., to get the latest upstream code or because there is no Sysbox package for your Linux distro), see the [Sysbox developer's guide](../developers-guide/README.md).